 More than 3 million commercial truck drivers on the road today will be affected by the Federal Motor Carrier Safety Administration (FMCSA) mandate regarding electronic logging devices (ELD), also known as the ELD mandate.
 Here's what you need to know to make sure you're prepared.

 On Dec.
 16, 2015, the FMCSA published its final rule requiring the adoption and use of an ELD by all drivers currently required to complete paper logs.
 The mandate went into effect on Feb.
 16, 2016, with a compliance date of Dec.
 18, 2017.

 An ELD is an electronic logging device that automatically records a driver's duty status (RODS) and Hours of Service (HOS).
 An ELD is designed to help fleet operators reduce paperwork and violations.
 The mandate doesn't change the rules regarding logging HOS, but it does require the logging process to be electronic.

-If your fleet is currently using paper logs, you'll need to switch to an ELD by Dec.
-18, 2017.
-If you have already adopted an automatic onboard recording device (AOBRD) or electronic onboard recorder (EOBR) prior to Dec.
-18, 2017, your current system will be grandfathered for an additional two years, until December 2019.
+If your fleet adopted an automatic onboard recording device (AOBRD) or electronic onboard recorder (EOBR) prior to Dec.
+18, 2017, your current system is grandfathered until December 2019.

-The ruling will affect any interstate commerce driver who is operating a vehicle with:
+The ruling affects any interstate commerce driver who is operating a vehicle with: